-The English language proficiency assessment (ELPA) is administered to Multilingual Learners in grades K through 12 upon their entry into the school system (WIDA Screener) and annually during a testing window in the second semester (ACCESS for ELLs).
+The English language proficiency assessment (ELPA) is administered to Multilingual Learners in grades K through 12 upon their entry into the school system (WIDA Screener) and annually during a testing window in the second semester (ACCESS for MLLs).
 The assessment measures a student's English language proficiency in the areas of listening, speaking, reading, writing, and literacy.
 ELPA results are reported in six proficiency levels: entering, emerging, developing, expanding, bridging, and reaching.

 Participation criteria:

-- the student is in an alternate curriculum aligned with his or her state's academic standards, and is participating in the state's alternate accountability assessment.
+The student is in an alternate curriculum aligned with his or her state's academic standards and is participating in the state's alternate accountability assessment.

-The Alternate ACCESS for ELLs is available for the 1–2, 3–5, 6–8, and 9–12 grade clusters.
+The Alternate ACCESS for MLLs is available for the 1–2, 3–5, 6–8, and 9–12 grade clusters.

 Exemption of Recently Arrived Multilingual Learners